groupdocs-watermark/GroupDocs.Watermark-Docs/python-net/developer-guide/advanced-usage/adding-watermarks/add-watermarks-to-presentation-documents/_index.md

 toc: true
 ---

-Add watermarks to slides, masters, layouts, notes, and background images.
+GroupDocs.Watermark allows you to add watermarks to slides, master slides, layout slides, notes, and background images in PowerPoint presentations.

 ## Adding watermark to a particular slide

+Apply text or image watermarks to specific slides by targeting them with PresentationWatermarkSlideOptions.

 ```python
 import groupdocs.watermark as gw